Instagram is the hottest growing platform for marketers, businesses and entrepreneurs in 2019.

 And where there’s people and popularity, there’s an opportunity for businesses.

-Back in 2018, Instagram released a massive update to their algorithm, and since then, we’ve been (testing and) learning more about it.
+Instagram have released a few massive updates to their algorithm, and every time we (test and) learn more about it.
 It’s taken a little bit of time, because what works in theory, doesn’t always cut it in practicality…

 The MOST IMPORTANT Thing To Understand About the Instagram Algorithm